svylabs/condense/README.md

-# Condense
+# Condenser

-Condense is a centralized coordinator process for producing FROST threshold signatures.
+Condenser is a centralized coordinator process for producing FROST threshold signatures.